 - Written by Kerry Livgren

-On to the verse and the pattern is still the same but sometimes you have to skip certain strings with your thumb.
-This is a great exercise and you must work to get it very comfortable.
+On to the verse now and the fingerpicking pattern is still the same but sometimes you have to skip certain strings with your thumb.